Best IT Certifications for Remote Jobs in 2026

 If you’re managing remote developers or designers, this certification helps you coordinate across time zones, keep sprints on track, and actually deliver.
 Salaries typically range from $90k to $120k, but top-tier remote Scrum Masters in SaaS companies easily make $150k+.

-And here’s the quick win: you can prepare in under 20 hours and earn your credential within two weeks.
+And here’s the easy place to start: you can prepare in under 20 hours and earn your credential within two weeks.
 That’s fast ROI.

 Network Certifications (Networking Certifications Roadmap 2026)